 Parameter Name Description Available Values Value Description WorkingProgramName Working Program Name A text field which contains the name of the currently running program.
 The default name is the character 'P' followed by the program number.
 If you have named the program, that name is displayed here instead.
-HoldbackStyle Holdback Style value, the program w e PV deviates from the setpoint by more than the holdback ill temporarily hold until the PV returns to within the cossible to set holdback either for the entire program or on Program (0) Default: Holdback set for the entire program.
+HoldbackStyle Holdback Style Holdback is when the PV deviates from the setpoint by more value, the program will temporarily hold until the PV returns t specified value.
+It is possible to set holdback either for the er a per-segment basis.
+Program (0) Default: Holdback set for the entire program.
 Segment (1) Holdback set for the segment only.
-HoldbackType Holdback Type Holdback continuous programmer setpoint ly monitors the difference between the PV and the .
-The holdback type specifies whether holdback tests for low, or above and below the setpoint.
+HoldbackType Holdback Type Holdback continuous programmer setpoint be program from advancing faster than the load can react.
+Ily monitors the difference between the PV and the The holdback type specifies whether holdback tests for low, or above and below the setpoint.
 Off (0) Default: Off.
 No holdback tests are performed Low (1) Holdback tests for deviations below the setpoint.
 High (2) Holdback tests for deviations above the setpoint.
 Band (3) Holdback tests for deviations above and below the setpoint.
-HoldbackValue Holdback Value Holdback is used to s for the load. stop the program rates from exceeding the maximum rate PV, then the program useful for achieving the be entered so that if the program setpoint differs from the will pause until the PV has caught up.
-This feature is he soak times of dwell segments. i.e, the Dwell does not reached the target setpoint. every segment deper ne holdback value can be set once per program or for nding on the holdback style set.
-It is possible to select a disabled or applied from above, from below, or both RampUnits Ramp Units are set for the entire efined as per second, per minute, or per hour.
+HoldbackValue Holdback Value Holdback is used to stop the program rates from exceeding the maximular for the load.
+PV, then the program useful for achieving t n be entered so that if the program setpoint differs from the n will pause until the PV has caught up.
+This feature is he soak times of dwell segments. i.e, the Dwell does not reached the target setpoint.
+In the Programmer, the holdback value every segment depending on the holdback he holdback value can be set once per program or for nding on the holdback style set.
+It is possible to select k is disabled or applied from above, from below, or both RampUnits Ramp Units are set for the entire efined as per second, per minute, or per hour.
 Ramp units program.
 Changing ramp units will convert the ramp rate all Ramp Rate segments in the program.
 PerSecond (0) Default: PerSecond(0).
-Ramp units are defined as per second PerMinute (1) Ramp units are defined as per minute.
-PerHour (2) Ramp units are defined as per hour.
+Ramp units are defined as per second PerMinute (1) Ramp units are defined as per minute. l PerHour (2) Ramp units are defined as per hour. ' ' ' '

-Parameter Name Description Available Values S Value Description DwellUnits Dwell Units Dwell units can be defined as per second, per minute, or per hour.
+Parameter Name Description Available Values Value Description DwellUnits Dwell Units Dwell units can be defined as per second, per minute, or per hour.
 Dwell units are set for the entire program.
 PerSecond (0) Default: PerSecond(0).
 Dwell units are defined as per second PerMinute (1) Dwell units are defined as per minute.
 PerHour (2) Dwell units are defined as per hour.
 ProgramCycles Program Cycles If a program is called from another program, then this value is ignored and the calling segment defines the number of sub-program loops.
 Continuous (-1) The program cycles continuously.
 1-9999 Default.
 The program cycles this number of times.
 ProgramEndType Program End Type Defines the action to be taken after the final segment.
 Dwell (0) The programmer setpoint is maintained indefinitely and the event outputs remain at the states configured for the end segment.
 Reset (1) The program is reset at the programmer setpoint will servo either to the PVInput value or the SPInput value as configured by the Programmer.Setup.ServoTo parameter.
 The event outputs will return to the states specified by the Programmer.Setup.ResetEventOP parameter.
 Track (2) The programmer setpoint is maintained indefinitely and event outputs remain at the states configured for the end segment.
 If the programmer is wired to the Loop, the Loop will be forced into Track mode.